Health promoting and sustainable leadership

 Lectures in all listed topics followed by multidisciplinary discussions in plenum and small mixed groups.

-- Promoting good working conditions for employees and managers
+- Promoting a good working environment: decrease risks and strengthen resources

-Building organization health and capacity for health promoting conditions
+- Building organisational capacity for health promoting working conditions

 The price of the course consists of two parts: